Updated July 16, 2019

 Sometimes I think I rip stitches out (frog stitching) far more than I used to.
 Probably it has to do with age; I just don’t see as well.
 On Sunday, I kept ripping things out because I kept getting the order of the rows in my stitch messed up.
 They were only a few stitches, but it can easily make you crazy.

 But, no matter the reason, we all find ourselves ripping out stitches, sometimes a little, sometimes a lot.

 There are lots of techniques for pulling out stitches, some better than others.
-Earlier this week Joni Stevenson had a great post. about ripping out.
+A few years ago Joni Stevenson had a great post. about ripping out.
 It has some wonderful advice.

 I find I rip out in one of two ways.
 I will pull from the front or from front and back, but only for a very few stitches.
 This isn’t for laudable reasons, but because I hate pulling long threads.
 Mostly, I cut and pull out.